How Can You Avoid Those Period Pains Naturally? | Amoils.com

-While the effects of menstrual cramps or period pains vary from women to women, for many they can be debilitating and cause considerable pain and discomfort for at least 24 hours.
+While the effects of menstrual cramps or period pains vary from women to women, for many they can be debilitating and cause considerable pain and discomfort for at least twenty four hours.

 The medical term is dysmenorrhea and your period pains are caused by the uterus contracting.
 In addition to severe stomach pain, some women may experience extreme tiredness, back ache, vomiting, diarrhea and pain down the inside of the thighs.
 The good news is that there is much you can do to ease this pain and discomfort.